Discover The Volcanoes Of Iceland In This Guide!

 Like the weather, volcanic eruptions in Iceland are unpredictable but are quite regular.

 On average, a volcanic eruption occurs every four to five years.
 Since the 19th Century, not a decade has gone by without one going off.
-The most recent one was the Holuhraun volcano, located in the Highlands (2014).
+The most recent one was the Fagradalsfjall volcano located on the Reykjanes Peninsula in 2021

 VOLCANOES IN ICELAND

 This volcano is located near lake Myvatn in the North of the country, and a must-see when you go there!

 It is between 2500 and 3000 years old and appeared from a single eruption (it never erupted again since).
 This volcano is located in a very beautiful area, really close to Grotjaga cave and Mývatn Nature Baths.

 To realize how incredible it is around just climbing up to the edges and walking around to enjoy the crater and the surrounding.

 Located near Hverfjall, near lake Myvatn, this place is definitely a must-see!

 Photo: Krafla Volcano has water in its crater

 This volcano last erupted in 1984 and it doesn’t seem likely to do it again (in a near future at least).
 This eruption changed the shape of it but has also another consequence... on Grotjaga cave!